Supination - treatment options

 Examples of heel wedges include -

 Remember, treating pronation and supination isn't an absolute science.
 For each shoe and for each activity that you're involved in, there may be a different product or application of a product.
-If you have any question, be sure to contact us for support.
+If you have any questions, be sure to contact us for support.

 Jeffrey A. Oster, DPM